 What information do we collect?

-When you visit a Nixon website you may provide us with two types of information: personal information you knowingly choose to disclose that is collected on an individual basis, and Web site use information collected on an aggregate basis as you and others browse our Web site.
+When you visit our website you may provide us with two types of information: personal information you knowingly choose to disclose that is collected on an individual basis, and Web site use information collected on an aggregate basis as you and others browse our Web site.

 1. Personal Information You Choose to Provide

 When you register for an account or place an order for our products you will provide us information about yourself.

 Credit Card Information

 When placing an order you may need to give personal information and authorisation to obtain information from various credit services.
 For example, you may need to provide the following information:

 -Name -Mailing address -Email address -Credit card number -Name on credit card -Credit card billing address –Business and/or home phone number

 If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.
 We provide the same protections for these electronic communications that we employ in the maintenance of information received by mail and telephone.